Data Entry Flows

 • The maximum number of characters.

-• The type of keyboard (eg: numeric).
+• The type of keyboard (eg: numeric, email-address, etc).

-• The regex validation.
+• The regular expression (ie: regex) validation.

 • The error message to be displayed if the regex validation fails.